6 Powerful Acupressure Points to Help You Fall Asleep Fast

 Why Falling Asleep Can Be Hard

-There are a whole host of reasons why people may find it hard, or even impossible, to sleep for prolonged periods of time.
+There are a whole host of reasons why people may find it hard, or even impossible, to sleep for prolonged periods.
 Some of these issues include stress, major life changes (such as a baby or bereavement), anxiety, depression, pain, discomfort, illness, or a sleep disorder.

 The most common sleep disorder is insomnia, which is defined as difficulty falling or staying asleep.
 The Canadian Sleep Society estimates that up to 40% of Canadians experience at least one symptom of insomnia at any point.
 These symptoms include waking up too early and not being able to get back to sleep, sleepiness during the day, fatigue, irritability, difficulty focusing, poor memory, proneness to making errors and worrying about sleep.